adamsoliev/bearblog/database_storage/blogpost.md

 #### B+tree-based

-B+tree-based storage engines maintain a global sorted order via a self-balancing tree and typically update data in place.
-[FIXME: abrupt and reads unconnected] The B-tree data structure was introduced in the early 1970s [^1] [^2] [^3], so most relational databases rely on it for primary and secondary indexes.
+Introduced in the early 1970s[^1] [^2] [^3], the B+tree maintains global sorted order via a self-balancing tree and in-place updates.
+It serves as the foundational data structure for primary and secondary indexes in most relational databases.

-MySQL's InnoDB is a good example of such a storage engine.
+MySQL's InnoDB is a good example of a B+tree-based storage engine.
 Its architecture [^4] is shown below. `File-Per-Table Tablespaces` is where table data and indexes are stored.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/innodb_se.png?raw=true" alt="first example" style="border: 0px solid black; width: 70%; height: auto;">
 </div>

-With file-per-table enabled, each `.ibd` file stores the table’s clustered index and all its secondary indexes [^5].
+With file-per-table enabled, each `.ibd` file stores the table's clustered index and all its secondary indexes [^5].
 InnoDB clusters the table on the primary key: the leaf pages of the primary B+tree contain entire rows, ordered by that key.
-[FIXME: technically loose I think – they store keys similarly but values are different?]
-Secondary indexes store key values plus the primary-key columns as the logical row locator.
+Secondary indexes store indexed key values plus primary-key columns as the row locator.
 The figure below shows a simplified primary index layout.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/mysql_btree.png?raw=true" alt="first example" style="border: 0px solid black; width: 100%; height: auto;">
 </div>

-PostgreSQL takes a different approach.
-[FIXME: again rather abrupt; maybe say something like postgres uses the same data structure but stores the actual data in heap files?]
-It uses a heap-storage engine: table data goes into heap files and indexes live in their own files.
-PostgreSQL's architecture[^6] is shown below; the dashed red box roughly corresponds to its "storage engine".
+PostgreSQL uses the same B+tree structure for indexes but stores table data separately in heap files.
+This heap-storage approach keeps table data in heap files while indexes live in their own files.
+PostgreSQL's architecture[^6] is shown below; the dashed red box marks its storage engine.

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/postgres_se.png?raw=true" alt="first example" style="border: 0px solid black; width: 80%; height: auto;">
 </div>

-Each Postgres table or index is stored in its own file, accompanied by two auxiliary [FIXME: simpler word in order?] forks for the free space map (FSM) and visibility map (VM).
+Each Postgres table or index is stored in its own file, accompanied by two additional forks for the free space map (FSM) and visibility map (VM).
 Tables larger than 1GB are split into 1GB segments (name.1, name.2, etc.) to accommodate filesystem limits.
 The main fork is divided into 8KB pages; for heap tables, all pages are interchangeable, so a row can be stored anywhere.
 Indexes dedicate the first block to metadata and maintain different page types depending on the access method.
 The generic page layout is shown below:

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/pg_page_layout.png?raw=true" alt="first example" style="border: 0px solid black; width: 60%; height: auto;">